Dr. Charles Igel

 FAQs

-• Yes I do.
+Yes I do.
 In fact, I’ve produced most of my projects to date.
-That said, as the old saying goes, production is the enemy of creativity.
+That said, as the old saying goes, production is the enemy of authenticity.

 A big part of the listening experience is having another human tell a compelling story.
 The variation in tone, emotion, and pacing, and even the occasional imperfection, is what engages the listener.